From Bunting Making to Blowing Eggs, we get you ready for Easter with our top five seasonal tricks!

 This is one for those who like sewing!
-Find some pretty material remnants which have spring like patterns on them.
-We especially like pale pink, baby blues and lemon colours, and particularly if they are decorated with a vintage/Easter/ foodie themed print like cupcakes, tarts, wedges of gateau, buns, kitchenware, little chicks, eggs, spots or deckchair stripes.
-You may very well have some lying around home.
+Find some pretty material remnants which have spring-like patterns on them.
+We especially like pale pink, baby blues and lemon colours, and particularly if they are decorated with a vintage/Easter/ foodie-themed print like cupcakes, tarts, wedges of gateau, buns, kitchenware, little chicks, eggs, spots or deckchair stripes.
+You may very well have some lying around the home.

 When you have your triangles cut, to make one piece of bunting, turn two pieces of material wrong side out and sew together along the long sides, leaving the short side unsewn.
 You now have a triangle of bunting which is inside out.
 Repeat till you have all the triangles sewn, then turn them right side out and iron them nice and flat.

 Then you need to attach your bunting to some cotton wide bias tape with a double-fold.
 Cut the length of tape you want, making sure you leave some spare at the ends for tying on to where you are going to hang it.